security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 The values that can be entered in this field are restricted to the below:

-* `E` indicates the exact date this membership was disbanded, or ceases to exist.
 * `Y` indicates that we assume this membership continues to exist.
-* `N` indicates we do not assume that this membership continues to exist, but we do not have an exact end date.
+* `N` indicates we do not assume that this membership continues to exist.

 ## Notes {#organization_notes}